Blackened Chicken Penne

 Not included in your delivery

-• Bring a large pot of salted water to a boil.
-Wash and dry produce. • Core, deseed, and dice poblano into ½-inch pieces.
+Bring a large pot of salted water to a boil.
+Wash and dry all produce.
+Core, deseed, and dice poblano into ½-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.
-Peel and thinly slice garlic.
+Thinly slice garlic.
 Finely chop tomato.

-• In a large bowl, combine a large drizzle of olive oil, Blackening Spice, and a few big pinches of salt. • Pat chicken* dry with paper towels; add to bowl and turn to coat.
+Pat chicken dry with paper towels.
+Toss in a large bowl with a large drizzle of olive oil, Blackening Spice, and a few big pinches of salt.

-• Once water is boiling, add penne to pot.
-Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain and set aside.
+Once water is boiling, add penne to pot.
+Cook until al dente, 9-11 minutes.
+Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain and set aside.

-• While pasta cooks, heat a drizzle of olive oil in a large pan over medium-high heat.
+Meanwhile, heat a drizzle of olive oil in a large pan over medium-high heat.
 Add poblano and a pinch of salt.
-Cook, without stirring, until lightly charred, 3-4 minutes. • Add chicken and cook, stirring occasionally, until browned and cooked through, 4-6 minutes. • Stir in scallion whites and garlic.
-Cook until fragrant, 1 minute. • Stir in half the tomato and a pinch of salt.
+Cook, without stirring, until poblano is lightly charred, 3-4 minutes.
+Add chicken and cook, stirring occasionally, until browned and cooked through, 4-6 minutes.
+Stir in scallion whites and garlic.
+Cook until fragrant, 30-60 seconds.
+Stir in half the tomato and a pinch of salt.
 Reduce heat under pan to medium low.

-• Stir in cream cheese and 1⁄3 cup reserved pasta cooking water (2⁄3 cup for 4 servings). • Add drained penne and cook, stirring, until thoroughly combined, 1-2 minutes.
-Turn off heat. • Add Monterey Jack, stock concentrate, 2 TBSP butter (3 TBSP for 4), and as much hot sauce as you like; stir until butter has melted.
+Stir cream cheese and ⅓ cup reserved pasta cooking water (⅔ cup for 4 servings) into pan with chicken mixture.
+Add penne and cook, stirring, until thoroughly combined, 1-2 minutes.
+Turn off heat.
+Add Monterey Jack, stock concentrate, 2 TBSP butter (3 TBSP for 4), and as much hot sauce as you like; stir until butter has melted.
+(TIP: If needed, stir in more reserved cooking water a splash at a time until pasta is coated in a creamy sauce.)
 Season with salt and pepper.
-TIP: If needed, stir in more reserved cooking water a splash at a time until pasta is coated in a creamy sauce.

-• Divide pasta between bowls or plates.
+Divide penne between bowls or plates.
 Garnish with scallion greens and remaining tomato.
-Drizzle with any remaining hot sauce if desired and serve.
+Drizzle with any remaining hot sauce if desired.